Corey Bailey

 If you were able to view the construction of a play head, it would look somewhat

 like a horse shoe with several turns of fine wire wrapped around it.
-The tape is

-pulled across the gap of the horse shoe shape.
+The tape is pulled across the gap of the horse shoe shape.

-magnetism that has been imparted onto the tape by the record head.
+that has been imparted onto the tape by the record head.

 See FIG. 1 for an illustration of a tape recorder head.
+If you view the heads of a

 Play Wind

-Wind’ is considered to be desirable for storage.
-The reason is that if Print
+right.
+A Play Wind is considered to be desirable for long term storage.

-Through occurs, the print-through information will be after the recorded audio
+The reason is that if print through occurs, the print-through information will be

-and be masked or sound like echo.
-If the tape is stored heads-out, the print-
+after the recorded audio and be masked or sound like echo.

-through information can precede the recorded audio on the tape and is known as
+recorded audio on the tape and is known as “pre-echo.”

 Polyester tape

 This refers to the type of base material used for audio and video tape.
-Polyester,

-sometimes referred to as PET, is a substance known scientifically as
+Polyester, sometimes referred to as PET, is a substance known scientifically as

 Polyethylene Terephthalate.
-(I can’t pronounce it well either)
+(I can’t pronounce it well either!)

 Polyester back tapes are known to have problems when the oxide absorbs